Pectojin/duplicati-client/README.md

     duc
 And you're good to go.

-# Windows self contained binary
+## Windows self contained binary
-For installation of the Windows self contained binary package I recommend copying it to `C:\Program Files\Duplicati Client` and then adding that path to your [environment variable path](https://www.computerhope.com/issues/ch000549.htm) so that you can call `duplicati_client.exe` from anywhere in your CLI.
+For installation of the Windows self contained binary package I recommend copying it to `C:\Program Files\Duplicati Client` and then adding that path to your [environment variable path](https://www.computerhope.com/issues/ch000549.htm) so that you can call `duplicati_client` from anywhere in your CLI.

+## GNU/Linux and macOS self contained binaries
+Self contained binaries are also available for Linux and macOS.

+These are useful if you cannot or will not install the 3rd party dependencies on your system, or if you experience compatibility problems with your current Python installation.

+I recommend copying the binary package to `/opt/duplicati_client` on Linux and `/Applications/Duplicati Client` on macOS.
+Then symlink the duplicati_client binary

+    sudo ln -s /location/of/duplicati_client /usr/bin/duc

 # Usage
 To begin log into a server: